leske42/Foundations/UB/README.md

 of erroneous data, for which this International Standard **imposes no requirements**.

 When the compiler encounters UB in your code, there is absolutely no requirements as to what it should translate it into.
 You have probably heard the phrase before that it can write code that "formats your hard drive".
-While it won't theoretically, it really can.
+While it likely won't in practice, theoretically, it really can.
 It is **free to do anything**, and is not even required to document it.

 The tiny executable I have created for my presentation is a good example: in the C code, we dereference a `NULL` ptr in a loop, and then (in case we somehow survive) return 42.
 Compiled with `gcc`, our expectations are matched: we get Segmentation Fault.
 Compiled with `clang` however, nothing observable happens - we can also check that, for some strange reason, our program returned with a value of 48.
 And the point of UB is, that *this is fine.*